QuratAin/React.js-Basics/README.md

 - create-react-app
 - Folder structure
 - Use of boilerplate

-- JSX Rules
-- Nested components
+2. Components
-- JSX CSS
+3. JSX
-- Props
-- Props destructuring
-- Props - children
+4. Props
-- Simple list
-- Proper list
-- Key prop and spread operator
-- Event basics
+5. List
+6. Events
-- Import and Export statements
+7. Import and Export statements
-- Mini BookList project